ElectricGun/video-to-logic/README.md

 [![Github All Releases](https://img.shields.io/github/downloads/electricgun/video-to-logic/total.svg)]() <br>
 [Download the latest release.](https://github.com/ElectricGun/video-to-logic/releases/latest) <br>
+# Changelog:
+* Added *noLock* to config processor.
+Set to 1 to allow processing large frames on multiple processors

+## Coming soon:
+* Framebuffer

 # About:
 Converts a sequence to a Mindustry logic display animation <br> <br>
 Dependencies: <br>
 [electricgun/message-block-commands](https://github.com/ElectricGun/message-block-commands)

 ## How to use:
 0. Use the [video converter script](https://github.com/ElectricGun/video-converter/releases/latest "Video Converter") to convert a video into a usable format (or create your own script, output format must be the same) <br> <br>
 1. Install electricgun/message-block-commands <br> <br>